Tokyo schools drop controversial dress code on hair and underwear color – KION546

 Other rules being cut include the practice of punishing students with a form of house arrest, and ambiguous language in the guidelines on what is considered “typical of high school students.”

-The policy changes go into effect at the start of the new semester on April 1.
+The policy changes go into effect at the start of the new academic year on April 1.
 The move came after Tokyo’s board of education conducted a survey last year that asked schools, students and parents about their views on the policies.

 Tokyo isn’t the only Japanese city with a strict dress code — similar rules are in effect around the country, with many schools requiring students to wear shoes and socks of a designated color.

-Note: This article was updated to clarify that April 1 is the start of a new academic year and that Asahi Shimbun is a Japanese newspaper.